kudobuilder/kudo/keps/0033-structured-parameters.md

     title: "AWS Credentials Passsword"
 ```

-This converted schema results in a parameter structure like this (depending on the values the user provided):
+This converted schema results in a parameter structure like this (depending on the values the user provided); this is the list of parameters stored in the `Instance`.
+The representation is the same as with `v1beta1`, therefore the existing templates can be rendered without any changes.

 ```yaml
 CLUSTER_NAME: "my-cluster"